-The flat front cabinetry, which is original to the home got a lick of new color in a retro shade of minty green.
-The retro cabinets knobs in polished chrome are from Rejuvenation.
+The flat front cabinetry, which is original to the home, got a lick of new color in a retro shade of minty green.
+The retro cabinet knobs in polished chrome are from Rejuvenation.
 The Formica countertop, a midcentury staple, has a sturdy aluminum edge that prevents chipping and scratching.
-The vintage white base cabinets are powder coated metal.
+The vintage white base cabinets are powder-coated metal.
 Our favorite piece in this cooking space is the classic farmhouse drainboard sinks made of porcelain.
-Above is a vintage task light.Continue to 10 of 11 below.
+Above is vintage task light.Continue to 10 of 19 below.

 Laminate Countertop in a Funky Midcentury Modern Pattern

 Meghan Meyer, the occasional blogger behind Metaphors Mixed, calls her white and blue cooking space the boomerang kitchen.
 The room features a funky laminate countertop in a retro midcentury modern pattern called Glacier Boomerang by Wilsonart.Continue to 11 of 19 below.